Ever wondered how each successful person achieves more things with less effort? That’s because they have a system for

 - Independent tasks that are not tied to a project.
 This will make it easy to manage your personal life in parallel with your ongoing projects – on the same platform.
 In fact, we’re actively considering this option inside our team, so stay tuned 😉

 - Tags to specify the context in which you should perform a task (“at home” or “at work”), the tools used (“phone” or “computer”), and so on.
 For now, a workaround would be to add a hashtag followed by its context (e.g. #home, #phone, #family) in the task name, so you can search after it in the universal search bar.

-- Updated mobile app for Android and iOS with access to your tasks ordered by project, due date, and priority.
+- Updated mobile app for iOS and Android with access to your tasks ordered by project, due date, and priority.
 [UPDATED] The app is out!
 Download it for iOS and Android.

 Now, over to you

 While the Getting Things Done® method enjoys a large fan base and withstood the test of time (18 years already), I don’t think it’s for everyone.

 For those of you who’re new to it, what do you think about it?
 And more importantly, can you see yourself using it?

 For those of you who’re already using it, what are the biggest challenges you’re currently facing when applying it to your own life?